René Cortázar: Biography

-He is the second of the children of the marriage of the agricultural engineers René Ángel Cortázar Sagarminaga and Carmen Sanz Briso-Montiano.
+He is the second of the children of the marriage of the agricultural engineers René Cortázar Sagarminaga and Carmen Sanz Briso-Montiano.
 His father worked for many years at La Platina, a property of the University of Chile, where he carried out agricultural research.
 He was awarded the National Prize for Applied and Technological Sciences in 1994.

 He studied at the Colegio del Verbo Divino in the capital and later graduated from PUC with a degree in business engineering.
 After graduating, he became a researcher-assistant at Cieplan, becoming one of the founders of the study center together with Alejandro Foxley, Ricardo Ffrench-Davis, and José Pablo Arellano.

 Since 1975 he has been married to Ana María Valdés, with whom he had three daughters.

 Then he went to the United States for two and a half years, where he received a doctorate in economics from the Massachusetts Institute of Technology (MIT) in Boston.
 Later he was a professor at the Institute of Economics of the Catholic University (PUC), a professor at the Department of Economics at the University of Chile, and a visiting professor at universities in Brazil and the United States.